Table

 Materials

-Slate in walnut surround, supported by oak frame
+Slate in walnut surround, oak frame, paint

 Measurements